2251 views

 What items are the bailiffs not allowed to take?

-Often people assume that when the bailiffs come to seize goods, you will be left with an empty home with no belongings; however, there are rules regarding what the bailiffs are not allowed to take.
+Often people assume that when the bailiffs come to seize goods, you will be left with an empty home with no belongings, however, there are rules in terms of what the bailiffs are not allowed to take.
 These include things which you need for your everyday life:

-• Children’s toys, e.g. some of these items might be of high value, but the bailiffs are not allowed to take these as they are only allowed to take items that are the debtors’ property.
+- Children’s toys e.g some of these items might be of high value but the bailiffs are not allowed to take these as they are only allowed to take items which are the property of the debtors.

-• They can not take items which are permanently attached to your home like fitted wardrobes or kitchen units
+- They can not take items which are permanently attached to your homes like fitted wardrobes or kitchen units

 Can the bailiffs take my car or vehicle?